 A prostate resection involves removing prostate tissue to relieve the pressure on your urethra.

-It is normal for the prostate to grow larger as you age.
-However, if the gland tightens around the urethra it can interrupt the flow of urine from your bladder.
+It's normal for the prostate to grow larger as you age.
+However, if the gland tightens around the urethra, it can interrupt the flow of urine from your bladder.

 What happens during TURP?

 TURP is usually performed under spinal anaesthetic and takes less than 1 hour.

 During the procedure

 - Your surgeon will insert a resectoscope (a thin telescope with a light) into your urethra (the tube that carries urine from your bladder to your penis)